-Deferred offering costs represent expenses incurred to raise equity capital related to financing transactions which have not yet been completed.
-In the current quarter, the Company recognized previously deferred offering costs of \$162 in connection with its underwritten public offering of 913,500 shares of its common stock, which closed on June 25, 2014.
-The remaining financing costs not included in the underwriters discount for this offering were \$118.
-These expenses were recognized in Additional Paid in Capital during the three months ended June 30, 2014.
+Deferred offering costs represent expenses incurred to raise equity capital related to financing transactions that have not yet been completed.
+In the three months ended September 30, 2014, the Company deferred \$30 of offering costs in connection with a secondary offering which was filed on October 20, 2014.
+In the six months ended September 30, 2014, the Company recognized previously deferred offering costs of \$162 in connection with its underwritten public offering of 913,500 shares of its common stock, which closed on June 25, 2014.